What Is Experiential Therapy?

-Experiential therapies are hands-on, engaging activities that help recovering addicts process and cope with past trauma.
+Experiential therapies are hands-on, engaging activities that can help those struggling with a substance use disorder (SUD) to process and cope with past trauma.

-Some recovering addicts may be uncomfortable talking to therapists in a traditional counseling setting.
-Experiential therapies put recovering addicts in environments where they feel comfortable, such as the outdoors or in an art or music studio.
+Some may be uncomfortable talking to therapists in a traditional counseling setting.
+Experiential therapies put patients in environments where they feel comfortable, such as the outdoors or in an art or music studio.

 Common experiential therapies include: